igor1309/swift-fetch-contacts-benchmark/README.md

 Exploring the difference of fetching contact identifiers (`CNContactIdentifierKey`) vs multiple fields (`CNContactPhoneNumbersKey` ,`CNContactGivenNameKey`, etc.).

-AddressBook abscess should be grated.
+AddressBook abscess should be granted.

 Select scheme and `run`, see benchmark output in console.